 Ruthven is a blue-collar town, with 40.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ruthven is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Ruthven who work in office and administrative support (20.54%), food service (9.06%), and healthcare (8.76%).

-Ruthven is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Ruthven doesn't have a public transportation system that people use for their commute.

 The per capita income in Ruthven in 2022 was $30,846, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $123,384 for a family of four.
 However, Ruthven contains both very wealthy and poor people as well.